ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/phpupgrade.md

 systemctl restart php8.1-fpm (Incase of Nginx with php-fpm)
 ```

-# For Centos 8 Stream and Rockey 8
+# For Centos 8 Stream and Rocky 8

 In CentOS 8 stream and Rocky 8 machines, we can simply upgrade from a lower version of PHP to a Higher one by switching the Repository.
 Run the below command to disable PHP 7.3 and enable PHP 8.1 Remi repo.
 ```sh